 His head hadn’t stopped hurting since the leashing.
 The unseen band squeezed his temples and burrowed deep between his eyes in an unrelenting cycle.
 He’d spent much of the night with his forehead pressed to the rough stone wall beside his cot, trying to alleviate the pain to no avail.

 Perhaps the headaches would’ve subsided if he’d been allowed one last night in a familiar room.
-But no, for the first time in decades, he hadn’t slept in his bed but rather one slated for the tower’s rare visitors.
+But no, for the first time in decades, he hadn’t slept in a bed he could call his but rather one slated for the tower’s rare visitors.
 If he needed any more proof that he was no longer a part of this place, that’d been it.

 He clung a little tighter to the small pouch hanging from his belt.
 It held all the precious few personal effects he was allowed to take with him.
 The dark green, army-issued robes like those the woman wore would come once he reached the main camp, which sat several weeks away—the better part of three if on foot.
 He really should’ve spent more of his time outside, instead of studying dwarven texts and chasing women.